shmshrivastava/base-elements-react/README.md

 ### Using custom theme

-Use custom themes by wrapping components with `ThemeWrapper`
+Use custom themes by wrapping components with `ThemeWrapper`.

+You can pass theme jsons to `ThemeWrapper` component.

+The theme json creates css variables on your root element.
+These variables are then referred throughout the library.

+These css variables do not replace existing root variables.
+So if required css variables are already set in the root element, then this approach can be skipped.

 ```tsx
 import React from 'react';